kevinolega/callcentertrainingtips/_posts/2014-07-03-10-small-superior-applicants.md

 ---
 layout: post
-title: "10 Small Things That You Can Do To Get Hired Over Other Superior Job Applicants"
+title: 10 Small Things That You Can Do To Get Hired Over Other Superior Job Applicants
 date: 2014-07-03 09:03
 author: Kevin Olega
 comments: true